An elementary introduction to information geometry: Prerequisite: Basics of differential geometry

 \subsubsection{Parallel transport $\prod^\nabla_c$ along a smooth curve $c$}

 Since the manifold is not embedded\footnote{Whitney embedding theorem states that any $D$-dimensional Riemannian manifold can be embedded into $\bbR^{2D}$.} in a Euclidean space, we cannot add a vector $v\in T_p$ to a vector $v'\in T_{p'}$ as the tangent vector spaces are unrelated to each others without a connection.\footnote{When embedded, we can implicitly use the ambient Euclidean connection $\leftsup{\mathrm{Euc}}\nabla$, see~\cite{Manopt-2009}.} Thus a {\em connection} $\nabla$ defines how to associate vectors between infinitesimally close tangent planes $T_p$ and $T_{p+\ddp}$.
 Then the connection allows us to smoothly {\em transport} a vector $v\in T_p$ by sliding it (with infinitesimal moves) along a smooth curve $c(t)$ (with $c(0)=p$ and $c(1)=q$), so that the vector $v_p\in T_p$ ``corresponds'' to a vector $v_q\in T_{q}$: This is called the {\em parallel transport}.
-This mathematical prescription is necessary in order to study dynamics on manifolds (e.g., study the motion of a particle on the manifold).
+This mathematical prescription is necessary in order to study dynamics on manifolds (e.g., study the motion of a particle\footnote{Elie Cartan introduced the notion of affine connections~\cite{Cartan-1986,Cartan-2011} in the 1920's motivated by the {\em principle of inertia} in mechanics: A point particle, without any force acting on it, shall move along a straight line with constant velocity.} on the manifold).
 We can express the parallel transport along the smooth curve $c$ as:

 The parallel transport is schematically illustrated in Figure~\ref{fig:pt}.